 The official start of the holiday shopping season //

 Thanksgiving is a Federal Holiday which began as a day of giving thanks for the blessing of the harvest and the previous year.
-It is celebrated on the fourth Thursday of November when families and friends gather for Thanksgiving dinner which typically includes roast turkey, stuffing, mashed potatoes, gravy, cranberry sauce, green bean casserole and pumpkin pie.
-Thanksgiving falls on Thursday, November 26th in 2020.
+It is celebrated on the fourth Thursday of November when families and friends gather for Thanksgiving dinner which typically includes roast turkey, stuffing, mashed potatoes, gravy, cranberry sauce, green bean casserole, and pumpkin pie.
+Thanksgiving falls on Thursday, November 25th in 2021.

 Thanksgiving is also considered the official start of the holiday shopping season.
 The National Retail Foundation (NRF) lists the winter holidays as #1 on their list of top consumer spending events.
 Visit our Winter Holidays page for an overview of consumer buying insights related to Q4.

 Get a jump start on your promotional content and marketing materials with the following resources.